MU-Electronics/FullScreenVideoHTML5/README.md

 To ensure the video fills the screen set the browser into full screen mode and move the mouse off the screen.

-In Chrome press F11 to ensure full screen mode and F11 again to exit full screen mode.
+In Chrome press F11 to enter full screen mode and F11 again to exit full screen mode.

 ## Problems

-If you have any problems submit an [issue](https://github.com/MU-Electronics/FullScreenVideoHTML5/issues) in github or if you are internal to The University of Manchester email sam.mottley@manchester.ac.uk or ring 54741 and ask for Sam.
+If you have any problems submit an [issue](https://github.com/MU-Electronics/FullScreenVideoHTML5/issues) on GitHub or if you are internal to The University of Manchester email sam.mottley@manchester.ac.uk or ring 54641 and ask for Sam.